AdobeDocs/analytics.en/help/analyze/analysis-workspace/components/segments/ad-hoc-segments.md

    Your panel automatically gets this segment applied and you can instantly see the results.

-1. Add up to 3 ad-hoc segments to a panel.
+1. You can add an unlimited number of components to a panel.
-1. If you decide that you want to save this segment, refer to the section "Make ad-hoc segments public".
+1. If you decide that you want to save this segment, refer to the section below.

 Keep in mind: